 Bellevue is a metropolitan center and the largest employment center on the Eastside.
 Bellevue is seeing unprecedented growth that is likely to continue as the nationwide trend toward urban living continues.
-This has resulted in a substantive increase in median home values as well as the cost of rentals in Bellevue.
+This has resulted in a substantive increase in median home values and rentals here.

 - Preserve neighborhood quality